20tab/uwsgi-local-dns-resolver/README.md

 ### OS X integration
 You can use LaunchD to automatically launch a uWSGI emperor instance on startup.
-To do so, create the file `it.unbit.uwsgi.emperor.plist` in the `/Library/LaunchDaemons/` directory and make sure it has the following content:
+To do so, create the file `it.unbit.uwsgi.emperor.plist` in the `/Library/LaunchDaemons/` directory and make sure it has the following content.
+The same example can also be found in this repository.

 ```plist
 <?xml version="1.0" encoding="UTF-8"?>
 <!DOCTYPE plist PUBLIC "-//Apple//DTD PLIST 1.0//EN" "http://www.apple.com/DTDs/PropertyList-1.0.dtd">